Published: 31 January 2025

 Take action

 Now that you’re armed with this knowledge, it’s time to take action.
 Weigh up your financial goals, consider your risk tolerance, and choose the savings option that best meets your needs.
-Whether you opt for the tax-free* benefits of an ISA or the simplicity of a traditional savings account, the important thing is to start saving and investing in your future.
+Whether you opt for the tax-free1 benefits of an ISA or a traditional savings account or both, the important thing is to start saving and investing in your future.
 Your financial journey begins now!